 Ndongoro Log Cabin Ragati Conservancy | Ragati Conservancy Accommodation | Ragati Log Cabin | Ragati Conservancy Self Catering Cottage | Ndongoro Log Cabin Rates | Ragati Conservancy Mount Kenya Accommodation | Log Homes Mount Kenya | Mt Kenya Trout Fly Fishing | Fishing & Hiking Safari Kenya | Ragati Cabin Retreat | Mount Kenya Accommodation

-Ndongoro Log Cabin (also known as Ragati Cabin Retreat) is located within the 5,000 hectares Ragati Conservancy on the Southern slopes of Mt.
+Ndongoro Log Cabin (also known as Ragati Cabin Retreat) is located within the 5,000 hectares of Ragati Conservancy on the Southern slopes of Mt.
 Kenya.
 The Conservancy lies between 2,200m and 3,000m and joins onto the Mt Kenya National Park; a UNESCO World Heritage Site.
 A large part of the Ragati lies within this heritage site.

 The 5,000-hectare Ragati Conservancy is an idyllic retreat that perfectly complements a safari elsewhere in the Laikipia area.
 The montane forest and Ragati River and tributaries are home to some exceptional birdlife, larger mammals including buffalo and elephant, and rare species such as the African clawless otter and the critically endangered mountain bongo.

 This is not primarily a wildlife destination.
-The real draw is the seclusion, opportunity to enjoy forest walks and hikes and some of East Africa’s finest trout fishing.
+The real draw is the seclusion, the opportunity to enjoy forest walks and hikes, and some of East Africa’s finest trout fishing.
 A stay here offers a different environment to explore and the chance to be active, or relax in nature away from the distractions of modern life.

 The only best way to get to Ragati is by 4X4, through the Ragati Forest Station – 20 km from Karatina, off the Karatina University Road just before Karatina Town.